 Island Art Party, located in North Kihei’s Azeka Shopping Center, offers a fun, laid-back, and unique evening of painting, socializing, and drinking on Maui.
 Bring a group of friends or go for a date night and enjoy specialized painting instruction as you recreate your very own Maui souvenir.

 Kalama Park on South Kihei Road has two beach volleyball courts.
 The courts are usually empty during the day, but pick-up games are a regular evening occurrence.
 Locals are very friendly if you are looking to join a game.
 The park also has water fountains and restrooms.

 Best Free Tennis Courts

-Looking to rent or buy in Kihei?
+Looking for homes for sale in Kihei, or to rent?
 Good idea.
-Prices are at an all time low right now, and Kihei (especially south Kihei) is in high-demand.
+Prices are at an all-time low right now, and Kihei (especially south Kihei) is in high demand.
 Our favorite condominium complex is Keonekai Villages in south Maui.
 It’s right in front of Kamaole Beach Park III.